ryan-james-thomas/red-pitaya-data-acquisition/README.md

 %Plot data
 plot(dev.t,dev.data,'.-');
 ```
+Data acquired using lock-in detection is stored in a separate memory than "fast" data.
+To access this, use the method `getIQ()` rather than `getRAM()`.

 You can acquire data through the slow method using the `getFIFO()` method.
 For this method, you supply the number of samples that you want to record.
 Make sure that the time it takes to acquire the data is less than the connection timeout; the connection timeout can be accessed and set using `dev.conn.timeout`.
 Use this method like so:
 ```